MaggieDaisy/Discover-Sardinia/README.md

 * A fixed-bottom footer allows to user clever access to social media

 ### Features left to implement when skills developed
-* Design interactive buttons to display each group of attractions separately, divided into different sections so that the maps do not seem so crowded
+* Design interactive buttons with dropdown effect to display each group of attractions separately, divided into different sections so that the maps do not seem so crowded
 * Enlarge the page with additional sections, more trips choices, and content for alternative attractions, once time stretch is allowing
 * Built a real travel agency web page with a system for booking/reservation, once skills develop in future
 * Link to real Social Media which represents the activity of tour operator, once company for cooperation exist and show a willingness to that